kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 Windows containers are not like Linux containers and do not support running docker in docker and therefore cannot support kind.

-## Non AMD64 and ARM64 Architectures
+## Unsupported Architectures

-KIND currently only ships pre-built images for AMD64 and ARM64 architectures.
+KIND currently ships pre-built images for AMD64 and ARM64 architectures.
-In the future we may, but currently demand has been low and the cost to build has been high.
+In the future we may support others, but currently demand has been low and the cost to build has been high.

 To use kind on other architectures, you need to first build a base image